Can You Shower After Getting a Tattoo? 7 Things You Should Know When Caring For Your New Ink

 7. Be Patient While Your Skin Heals

-Most tattoos take 7-14 days to fully heal, although in some cases, it can take up to a month.
-So, here's bottom line: a tattoo is like any other sensitive wound.
+Most tattoos take seven to 14 days to fully heal, although in some cases, it can take up to a month.
+So, here's bottom line: A tattoo is like any other sensitive wound.
 Take care of it.
 Keep it clean and moisturized, and avoid putting it in contact with unwanted bacteria.
-And in no time, you can show your fully healed piece off, and no one will ever know you whimpered on the chair while the artist rolled his eyes.